signature-ip-ai/inoculator-user-guide/source/projectpage.rst

-Dashboard
+Project Page
 =============================

-This page is for all the UI and UI in Dashboard page.
+This page is about the Project Page UI and UX.
+Here are the content of Inoculator Project Page.